 The schedule below shows what a typical week will look like in first-year engineering.
 The green Lecture or Lab time slots show times when you may have lectures or labs.
 You are expected to attend these.
 Depending on which block you are registered in, you may have some spares in some of these time slots.
 There may also be weeks with additional spares, such as "off" weeks for some labs.
-Some registration blocks may also have evening labs and/or some classes over lunches.
+Some registration blocks may also have evening labs.